jventura1738/rook-permutations/README.md

 pre-commit run --all-files
 ```

+### Troubleshooting:

+1. If `python` doesn't work, try `python3`.
+You can also alias this in your bash/zsh profile
+2. Make sure you run each of the above commands from the root directory

 ## Future work

 Having a dockerized container would be nice for portability, hopefully can get to this.
-If not by the deadline, will be nice to have in general.
+If not by the deadline, will be nice to have in general